-This LAP does not seek to be prescribe the form and appearance of every parcel of identified development land within Thomastown, but instead sets out guiding principles that the County Council wish to see embodied in new development.
+This LAP does not seek to prescribe the form and appearance of every parcel of identified development land within Thomastown, but instead sets out guiding principles that the Council wish to see embodied in new development.
+The plans that accompany the proposals for the Key Development Areas are therefore indicative.